zarr-developers/blog/_posts/2024-08-30-zarr-v3-specification.markdown

 required.

 Additionally, the structure of the array has been optimized.
-Chunks are now grouped into individual directories based on their size, which minimizes the overhead of retrieving data from cloud storage.
+Chunks are now grouped into individual directories, which helps streamline data organization and retrieval in cloud storage environments, particularly when dealing with a large number of chunks.
 Here's a visual comparison between V2 and V3 arrays:

 <p align="center">
  <img src="../assets/images/arrays_v2_v3.png" alt="arrays_v2_v3" width="900">